greg-js/arch-wiki-md-repo/wiki/_content/english/Privoxy.md

 Using an ad blocking extension in a web browser can increase page load time.
 Additionally, extensions like AdBlock Plus are not supported by all browsers.
 A useful alternative is to install system-wide ad blocking by setting a proxy address in your preferred browser.

-Once Privoxy has been installed download and install the Opera urlfilter importer from [AUR](/index.php/AUR "AUR") (i.e. [blocklist-to-privoxy](https://aur.archlinux.org/packages/blocklist-to-privoxy/?ID=63431)).
-You can optionally use an [AUR Helper](/index.php/AUR_Helper "AUR Helper") to do so.

-You can use adblock plus filters instead of the above "opera-fanboy" filters (fanboy filters haven't been updated in a long time anyway).
-The script here ([https://github.com/Andrwe/privoxy-blocklist](https://github.com/Andrwe/privoxy-blocklist)) automatically downloads adblock plus filters, converts them to a privoxy friendly format, and edits privoxy's config file to include those filters.
-1) Run this script once to create /etc/conf.d/privoxy-blacklist 2) edit /etc/conf.d/privoxy-blacklist, and uncomment the line that says "PRIVOXY_USER=" and the two lines below it.
-3) Run the script again to download and install the blocklists.
-4) restart privoxy.
+You can use adblock plus filters.
+The [privoxy blocklist](https://github.com/Andrwe/privoxy-blocklist) script automatically downloads adblock plus filters, converts them to a privoxy friendly format, and edits privoxy's config file to include those filters:

+1. Run the script once to create `/etc/conf.d/privoxy-blacklist`
+2. Edit `/etc/conf.d/privoxy-blacklist` to uncomment the line `PRIVOXY_USER=` and the two lines below it.
+3. Run the script again to download and install the blocklists.
+4. Restart privoxy.

 To block tracking via embedded Facebook "Like" button, Twitter "follow", and Google Plus "+1", edit `/etc/privoxy/user.action` and add these lines to the end: